TheRealFayz/Tactica/README.md

 ## Installation
 1. Navigate to your World of Warcraft installation folder.
-2. Go into the `WoW` -> `Interface` -> `AddOns` directory.
+2. Go into the `Interface` -> `AddOns` directory.
 3. Place the `Tactica` folder directly into the `AddOns` folder.
 4. Restart World of Warcraft completely.

-Alternatively just take add this link and add to the Turtle WoW launcher (addon tab -> Add new addon) or similarly with GithubAddonsManager: https://github.com/Player-Doite/tactica
+Alternatively just take add this link and add to the launcher (addon tab -> Add new addon) or similarly with GithubAddonsManager: https://github.com/Player-Doite/tactica

 ## Contact
 Addon, logic and default tactics all made by Doite.
-Contact me in-game, github via "Issues" or via TWoW discord if something is wrong.
+Contact me in-game, github via "Issues" or via discord if something is wrong.

 _Other debug commands are:_